An Invitation to Trial Thirty30 Tennis

 Thirty30 can be trialed by playing either singles or doubles.

 (1) Play a 1-set match (to 7-6) - singles or doubles.
 This can be completed in 20 minutes.

 (2) Play a best-of-3 sets match - singles or doubles.
 This can be completed in 40-60 minutes.

 (3) Play a best-of-5 sets match - singles or doubles.
 This can be completed in 60-90 minutes.

 (4) Play a round-robin group of 4 or 5 or 6 players each playing 1 set (to 7-6) against each other.

 (5) Play a 4-player knock out tournament playing best of 3 sets matches.
 2 x semi-finals, a 3rd/4th play-off and final.
 This can be completed in 2 hours using two courts. (i.e. 4 matches of 60 minutes).

-We will be looking for feedback on how the trial has gone, good or bad.
+We will be looking for short feedback - no more than a few sentences - on how the trial has gone, good or bad.

 The feedback may include the venue, date, surface, players’ names & ages, photos, the score, the rough time taken to complete each set and any general comments on the format,

 e.g. how well did it work, was it fun, improvements, time taken per set, did the best player win, was it fair, comparisons with traditional, FAST4 and Match Tie-Break (10 points) formats, players, coaches & parents views on it, etc.